WenqiJiang/FPGA-Based-RNN-Accelerator-Using-Vivado-HLS/h5/readme.txt

 To split the H5 file into individual components (split it into weights matrix and bias vector in each layers), we first use a package called h5dump to analyze the h5 file.
 Then, we use a python program to split it.

+(-1) To clean all the output files, run ./clean.sh

+(0) If you want to do all the following stuff in one shot, simply run "./generate_all.sh".
+This bash file will do everything for you and you can close this readme right now.
+If you are curious about the data preprocessing detail, read the following.

 (1) Analyze the components in the H5 file
 	h5dump -n train-embeddings-rnn-50.h5